How much change can my employees handle before they experience change fatigue, or worse—burnout?

 - What is the timeline?

 Then, build commitment.
 Analyze the results, respond to feedback, and, when possible, incorporate employee feedback into the plan.

 For example, “We received input from John in accounting that made us realize we have a gap in our rollout plan.
 We’ve modified the plan and adjusted the timeline accordingly.”

 Gartner calls this process the “share, listen, adapt” communication style.
-(Full report available to Gartner clients.)
+Repeat the process throughout the change initiative to increase the chance of successful adoption (full report available to Gartner clients).